-- (b) Development which is compatible with the surrounding environment including the amenity values of adjoining properties, - (c) The ability to adequately dispose of effluent on site, - (d) Controlling the generation of noise in back country areas. - (e) The location of tree planting, particularly in respect of landscape values, natural features and ecological values, - (f) Controlling the spread of wilding trees. - (g) Encouraging the location and design of buildings to maintain the open natural character of hills and ranges without compromising the landscape and amenity values of prominent hillsides and terraces.
+- (a) The design and location of structures and works, particularly in respect of the open natural character of hills and ranges, skylines, prominent places and natural features, - (b) Development which is compatible with the surrounding environment including the amenity values of adjoining properties, - (c) The ability to adequately dispose of effluent on site, - (d) Controlling the generation of noise in back country areas, - (e) The location of tree planting, particularly in respect of landscape values, natural features and ecological values, - (f) Controlling the spread of wilding trees. - (g) Encouraging the location and design of buildings to maintain the open natural character of hills and ranges without compromising the landscape and amenity values of prominent hillsides and terraces.